saucer-jp/LiveMd/README.md

 #### 0.2 2014/07/15

 * Added auto save function.
-It use localStorage.
+It uses localStorage.
 * Added create memo function.
 You can make some memos.
 * Designed UI
 * LiveMd synchronize all memos in some tabs and some windows.